Green manure

-In agriculture, a green manure is a crop specifically produced to be incorporated into the soil while still green.
+In agriculture, a green manure is a crop specifically cultivated to be incorporated into the soil while still green.
 Typically, the green manure's biomass is incorporated with a plow or disk, as is often done with (brown) manure.
 The primary goal is to add organic matter to the soil for its benefits.
 Green manuring is often used with legume crops to add nitrogen to the soil for following crops, especially in organic farming, but is also used in conventional farming.

+Method of application

+Farmers apply green manure by blending available plant discards into the soil.
+Farmers begin the process of green manuring by growing legumes or collecting tree/shrub clippings.
+Harvesters gather the green manure crops and mix the plant material into the soil.
+The un-decomposed plants prepare the ground for cash crops by slowly releasing nutrients like nitrogen into the soil.

+Farmers may decide to add the green manure into the soil before or after cash crop planting.
+This variety in planting schedules can be seen in rice farming.

 Functions

 Green manures usually perform multiple functions that include soil improvement and soil protection: